KChen-lab/MEDALT/README.md

 Description
 ===========
 This package is to infer Minimal Event Distance Aneuploidy Lineage Tree (MEDALT) using integer copy number profile from single cell sequencing technology.
 It will infer:
-* An rooted directed minimal spanning tree to represent aneuploidy evolution of tumor cells
+* An rooted directed minimal spanning tree (RDMST) to represent aneuploidy evolution of tumor cells
 * The focal and broad copy number alterations associated with lineage expansion